Trolls in video games are available in many shapes and sizes.

 Trolls have tromped through imaginations of many generations.

-A troll is popularized in Norse-mythology.
-It can be described as a being that resides in mountains, caves and isolated rocks.
+We can describe it as a being that lives in mountains, caves and isolated rocks.

 But depending on your source, their appearance may differ.

-In some situations, trolls are very ugly and slow-witted, and in other instances, they are like people and behave just like human beings.
+In some situations, trolls are hideous and slow-witted, and in other instances, they are like people and behave just like human beings.

-Trolls are also linked with specific landmarks that are believed to have been formed after trolls were exposed to sunlight.
+They also link trolls with specific landmarks that are believed to have been formed after they exposed trolls to sunlight.

 Trolls eat humans, livestock, stones and anything they could get.